 The following provides a brief overview and critique of a relatively new monetary theory called “Modern Monetary Theory” also known as MMT.

 Back in 2011 I came across a rather new economic theory called Modern Monetary Theory.
 As someone who had long studied Hyman Minsky and Post-Keynesian Economics I found the theory to be intuitively appealing given that it overlaps with these theories in many ways.
 For a brief period I was intrigued enough that I promoted some of their views on the Pragmatic Capitalism website even though I never fully adopted their views.
 However, after I learned more about the theory, I realized that MMT, much like most other economic theories, has some significant flaws.
 As a result I found myself rejecting components not only of mainstream economics, but also heterodox economics which has resulted in my position as being an economic independent.
 Hence, I do not associate myself directly with any “school” of economics.

-I have written this critique in an attempt to clarify my own personal views and where I think MMT goes wrong.
+Since I have spent quite a bit of time critiquing mainstream economics I have written this MMT critique in an attempt to clarify my own personal views and where I think a heterodox school like MMT goes wrong.
 I have attached some links here to critiques as well as a brief overview of my own thoughts that will help others avoid the mistake that I made.
 The following critiques are notable primarily because they’re by other Post Keynesian economists (MMT is a subset of Post-Keynesian Econ).
 There are some aspects of MMT that are very good, but MMT takes a basic Post-Keynesian framework and adds a bunch of “modern” understandings that result in inconsistencies.
 These critiques elaborate on those inconsistencies and caution readers against adhering too strictly to MMT views.
 MMT, like all other schools, is definitely worth understanding if for no other reason than it will open your mind to alternative views.
 So dive in and make up your own mind.

 - MMT, The Emperor Still Has No Clothes, Thomas Palley